 Feast on Greek food

-You’ll find all the Greek classics like moussaka, kleftiko, spanakopita and Greek salad at restaurants in Fira.
-But there are also Santorinian specialities to try when you visit the island.
+You’ll find all the Greek classics like moussaka, kleftiko, spanakopita and Greek salad at Santorini’s restaurants.
+But there are also local Santorinian specialities to try when you visit the island.
 One of them is fava – a yellow split pea puree served with olive oil and lemon juice.
 You’ll also find keftedes (meatballs) and the vegetarian version ntomatokeftedes (tomato fritters).
 These are made with Santorini’s local tomatoes, a sweet, bright red fruit the size of a cherry.

 There’s also saganaki, a fried cheese which is served with honey, and melitzanosalata, a paste made from unusual white aubergines.
 And leave plenty of room for dessert – you can’t go to Greece and not eat baklava, thin filo pastry layers filled with nuts and soaked in sticky syrup.
 Some of the our favourite places to eat in Fira were Argo and Parea Tavern.
 Or if you want to learn to cook Santorini-style yourself, you can take a cookery class.

 This article contains affiliate links, where I get a small commission at no extra cost to you – thanks.